Domo42/saga-lib/README.md

 one message starting a saga.
 There is no limit to the number of further event handlers.

+This saga is using annoations to define the handlers, but there is also an option to use a direct [Fluent API] api.

 ```java
 public class MySaga extends AbstractSaga<MySagaState> {